 You can file and pay sales and use tax using Revenue's secure web application, or you may buy software from a software vendor.
 You can access the web application using your certificate number and business partner number (issued to registered taxpayers), or a Revenue-issued user ID and password.
 You must enroll in our e-Services program to receive a user ID and password.
 Read a quick reference sheet on how to get started with e-file and e-pay.

 Please take the time to read our detailed electronic filing and payment information.
 Businesses who file paper returns may not deduct a collection allowance.
 Taxpayers who report and pay tax electronically can download a payment due date calendar.
 Helpful hints are available to prevent common mistakes, provide answers to common questions, and to ensure a successful filing.

 Businesses whose sales and use tax collections are less than $20,000 per year may pay and report tax using a paper Sales and Use Tax Return (Form DR-15).
 Revenue has detailed instructions (Form DR-15N) to help you accurately complete your return.
-However, we encourage all taxpayers to file and pay electronically.
+We encourage all taxpayers to file and pay electronically.

 Most new businesses are set up to file and pay sales and use tax quarterly.
 Depending on the amount of tax you collect, you may qualify for a different filing frequency.